-This page has information for generators outside of the PJM footprint that want to deliver its output into the PJM territory.
+This page has information for generators outside of the PJM footprint that want to deliver their output into the PJM territory.

 This is a reading or value used to schedule generation, often jointly-owned, between balancing authorities.
 It is subject to North American Electric Reliability Corporation tagging rules.

 This is a reading or value used as a “virtual” connection to a grid operator when no physical tie exists.
 The native balancing authority removes the unit from its calculations to schedule generation, and the attaining balancing authority adds it to its own.
-Pseudo ties currently are not subject to NERC tagging rules, but must register with the North American Energy Standards Board to assist with inter-regional congestion management.
+Pseudo ties currently are not subject to NERC tagging rules, and they must register with the North American Energy Standards Board to assist with interregional congestion management.